The Hodge numbers of O'Grady 10 via Ng\^o strings: Introduction

 \section{Introduction}

 \la{intro}

-According to the Beauville-Bogomolov decomposition theorem, irreducible holomorphic symplectic varieties, equivalently, simply connected compact K\"ahler manifold with a holomorphic two-form which is unique up to scalar and symplectic, are one of the three building blocks for smooth algebraic varieties with trivial first Chern class \cite{Beauville83, Bogomolov}.
-By the Calabi-Yau theorem, they are hyper-K\"ahler manifolds.
-For every even complex dimension, there are two known deformations types of irreducible holomorphic symplectic varieties: the Hilbert schemes of $n$-points on a K3 surface and the generalized Kummer varieties \cite{Beauville83, Fujiki}.
-In addition to these two series of examples, there are two additional exceptional examples.
-They occur in dimension $6$ and in dimension $10$ and were discovered by O'Grady \cite{OGrady1,OGrady2} by resolving symplectically two singular moduli space of sheaves on symplectic surfaces.
-These two examples are usually referred to as $OG6$ and $OG10$.
-In this paper we denote by the same symbols the corresponding K\"ahler deformation classes, i.e. the classes of compact K\"ahler manifolds that can deformed into $OG6$ and $OG10$, respectively, using smooth families over a connected base admitting only compact K\"ahler fibers.
+Irreducible holomorphic symplectic manifolds are simply connected compact K\"ahler manifolds with a unique up to scalar holomorphic two-form, which is furthermore symplectic.
+They are hyper-K\"ahler manifolds and are one of the three building blocks for compact K\"ahler manifolds with trivial first Chern class \cite{Beauville83, Bogomolov}.
+In every even complex dimension, there are two series of known examples of irreducible holomorphic symplectic manifolds: those that are deformation equivalent to the Hilbert schemes of $n$-points on a K3 surface, called of K3$^{[n]}$-type, and those that are deformation equivalent to generalized Kummer varieties, called of generalized Kummer type \cite{Beauville83, Fujiki}.
+In addition to these, there are two sporadic deformation classes occurring in dimension $6$ and $10$ discovered by O'Grady \cite{OGrady1,OGrady2} as symplectic resolutions of a singular moduli spaces of sheaves on a K3 surface (in the case of the $10$--dimensional example) and on an abelian surface (in the case of the $6$--dimensional example).
+The class of irreducible holomorphic symplectic manifolds deformation equivalent to the $10$ dimensional example is denoted by $OG10$ and manifolds in this deformation class are said to be of $OG10$--type.
+Similarly, for the $6$--dimensional example.

-In addition to being subject to the usual constraints and symmetries common to all compact K\"ahler manifolds, the Betti and Hodge numbers of compact hyper-K\"ahler manifolds satisfy some additional properties.
-For example, the Betti numbers of an irreducible holomorphic symplectic manifold of dimension $2n$ satisfy Salamon's formula \cite{Salamon}: $2\sum_{i=1}^{2n} (-1)^i(3i^2-n)b_{2n-i}=nb_{2n}. $ One also has M. Verbitsky's theorem \cite[Theorem 1.4]{Verbitsky96} that the structure Lie algebra in the sense of Loojenga-Lunts of a compact hyper-K\"ahler manifold is $\frak so (4,b_2 -2)$, where $b_2$ is the second Betti number.

-The members of a K\"ahler deformation class of compact K\"ahler manifolds share the same Betti and Hodge numbers.
-The Betti and Hodge numbers of the Hilbert scheme of points on K3 surfaces and of the generalized Kummer varieties are known thanks to the G\"ottsche Formula \cite{Gottsche, Gottsche Sorgel} (see also \ci{dec mig douady, dec mig chow}) and they fit into a generating series which is a rational function.
-The Betti and Hodge numbers of $OG6$ were calculated in \cite{MRS}.